The Importance of HVAC Maintenance

 Inaccurate Temperature Readings

-A defective sensor or a faulty calibration can cause your system to turn off and on continuously.
-This is known as short cycling.
-This can negatively impact your comfort and cause excessive wear and tear on the compressor.
-This issue can be solved by replacing the batteries in the thermostat or resetting the breaker.
+A defective sensor or a wrong calibration, could cause your system to cycle on and off in a continuous manner.
+This is called short cycling.
+This can adversely affect your comfort and cause unnecessary wear and tear on the compressor.
+These issues can be resolved by simply replacing the thermostat’s batteries or resetting the breakers.

-Check the breakers for your HVAC equipment and thermostat If your system isn’t responding to your thermostat.
-If the breaker tripped it, you’ll need to reset it in order for your thermostat to be able to communicate with the system.
+Make sure you check the breakers on both your HVAC equipment and thermostat if your system doesn’t respond to your thermostat.
+If the breaker has tripped, it will need to be reset to allow the thermostat to communicate with the system.

-Check your thermostat for indications of wear and damage.
-Look for dust or dirt and ensure that the thermostat is not too much exposed to sunlight.
-Finally, the fan blades need to be examined for signs of damage or rust.
-These simple checks can prevent costly repairs in the future, and ensure that your equipment is running as smoothly as possible.
+Check your thermostat for indications of wear and tear.
+Check for evidence of dust or dirt and ensure that the thermostat isn’t exposed to sunlight.
+Lastly, the fan blades must be inspected for any indications of rust or damage.
+These simple checks can prevent costly repairs in the future and will ensure that your equipment operates as smoothly as possible.

-Performing basic hvac maintenance on your commercial building is an excellent way to cut down on energy consumption, ensure comfort and extend the longevity of your heating and cooling equipment.
-You can keep your building comfortable throughout the year by identifying any issues with your thermostat, then resetting your breaker and changing your batteries.
-Be sure to call a professional if you are experiencing any other issues or are unsure of what’s the issue with your system.
+Basic HVAC maintenance is a great strategy to cut down on energy costs and keep your comfort in a commercial property.
+It will also extend the life of your cooling and heating equipment.
+It is possible to keep your building at all times comfortable by identifying issues with your thermostat, resetting your breaker, and then replacing your batteries.
+Make sure that should you encounter any other issues, or are unsure of what’s wrong with your system make sure to contact a professional.

 Explore More